 Compile In Windows

-FreeOrion can be compiled on Windows with the Visual Studio 2010.
-Premade Visual Studio 2010 project files are available in SVN, and the SDK provides precompiled dependencies for this compiler.
+FreeOrion can be compiled on Windows with Visual Studio 2015 Update 3.
+Premade Visual Studio project files are available in the source code repository, and the SDK provides precompiled dependencies for the compiler.
 Project files may also be generated using CMake.

-The SDK includes compiled libraries, headers and DLLs for: zlib, OGRE, Python, bullet, Boost, FreeType, GLEW, libpng, libjpeg, OpenAL, ALUT, libvorbis, and libogg.
+The SDK includes compiled libraries, headers and DLLs for: zlib, Python 2, Boost, FreeType, GLEW, libpng, OpenAL, libvorbis, and libogg, SDL2.

 Please report runtime errors in the forums.